 Start a flat cookbook.
 Bored with eating the same five meals every week?
-Make sure at least one person who cooks tries a new recipe (see this website for heaps of recipes under $3.50/serve).
+Make sure at least one person who cooks tries a new recipe.
+Click here to see our low cost recipes.
 If the recipe is a hit with the whole flat, add it to your flat cookbook.
 After a few weeks, you will have a variety of tasty, cheap recipes which you know work for everyone.
 This makes planning your meals and writing your shopping list for the week a lot easier – and cheaper.

 When you are studying for hours on end, it’s easy to get the munchies and start picking at food in the cupboard or reaching for sweet treats.
 Rather than sitting at your desk nibbling away on junk food, try a healthy snack:

-- a bowl of Mini-Wheats or Mini-Bix with trim milk
+- a bowl of high fibre with trim milk

 - a low-fat yoghurt with a tablespoon of muesli stirred through

-- a banana blended with trim milk and a teaspoon of honey.
+- a banana blended with trim milk and low fat yoghurt.

 Keep well hydrated.
 When you are bored it can be easy to eat when you don’t need to.
 Get in the habit of putting the kettle on instead for a cup of tea, green tea or herbal tea.